 In general, it is best to avoid the NSAIDS listed above when taking lithium.
 Certainly, they should not be used frequently or on a regular basis without consultation with your doctor(s).

-If you do need a pain reliever while taking lithium, acetaminophen (Tylenol®) or aspirin (Bayer®, Bufferin®, Ecotrin®) are safe alternatives.
+If you do need a pain reliever while taking lithium, acetaminophen (Tylenol®) is a safe alternative.
 Sulindac (Clinoril®), a prescription pain reliever, can also be used as an alternative.

 Also, too much caffeine can decrease the effectiveness of lithium and possibly increase your symptoms.